Their Eyes Were Watching God Summary

-Their Eyes Were Watching God follows the life of Janie Crawford, a girl of mixed black and white heritage around the turn of the century.
+Their Eyes Were Watching God follows the life of Janie Crawford, a girl of mixed black and white heritage, around the turn of the century...which was not an easy time to be of mixed race.
 As an adolescent, Janie sees a bee pollinating a flower in her backyard pear tree and becomes obsessed with finding true love.
-From there, the novel documents her emotional growth and maturity through three marriages.
+(Because there's nothing hotter than a little bee-on-flower action.)

-Janie’s first marriage to farmer Logan Killicks is planned and executed by Janie’s well-intentioned grandmother, Nanny.
+Janie’s first marriage, to farmer Logan Killicks, is planned and executed by Janie’s well-intentioned grandmother, Nanny.
+Unfortunately, Nanny's plan doesn't go so well.
 In this marriage, Janie chafes under the uninspired but reliable Logan.

 As Joe grows old, he tries to divert public attention from his failing body by accusing Janie of acting too young for her age.
 Finally, Janie can’t bear it anymore and lashes out at Joe, insulting his manhood and pride.
 Joe is deflated and takes to his deathbed, refusing to let Janie visit him.
-In his final living moments, Janie busts into his room and speaks her mind to Joe.
+Janie bursts into Joe's room in his final moments and speaks her mind.

 Disaster arrives in the form of a hurricane.
-Tea Cake is given plenty of warnings about its coming and even an opportunity to flee from it, but he chooses to stay on the "muck" for love of money.
-The hurricane strikes with divine ferocity, forcing all the Everglades’ inhabitants to either leave or die.
+Tea Cake is given plenty of warnings about its coming and even an opportunity to flee, but he chooses to stay on the "muck" for the love of money.
+The hurricane strikes with divine ferocity, forcing all of the Everglades’ inhabitants to either leave or die.
 While fleeing the storm, Tea Cake saves Janie from a ferocious dog but gets himself bitten in the process.

 After Tea Cake’s funeral, Janie returns home to Eatonville.
 There, she meets up with her old friend, Pheoby Watson, and tells her the whole story.
 This narration to Pheoby provides the framing for the whole novel.